Called to Serve Patient Care Through Better Information

 Health information management has become the language of health care as the industry has become more reliant on technology and electronic data.
-This degree will equip you with the knowledge and critical thinking skills to be effective wherever health care data is being collected, stored and retrieved.Lakesha Kinnerson, assistant professor, Department of Health Informatics and Information Management
+This degree will equip you with the knowledge and critical thinking skills to be effective wherever health care data is being collected, stored and retrieved.Lakesha Kinnerson, assistant professor, Department of Healthcare Administration and Informatics

 At Samford, you will learn to utilize the latest health information technologies while focusing on the evolving role of health information management—a discipline whose ultimate purpose is to improve patient outcomes while reducing health care costs.
 The knowledge students gain in the classroom will be paired with hands-on experience that prepares them for lasting careers.